Johnathan Brownlee: Film and television career

 In 2020, streaming platform CMAX.TV added to its lineup 26 past episodes of Johnathan Brownlee's atHome, an original home renovation series written and produced by Brownlee that aired on Canadian television in 2002-2003.

-Brownlee announced in December 2022 plans for the project, The Will Rogers Story, in partnership with 1883 actor Eric Nelsen.
+Brownlee announced in December 2022 plans for the project, The Will Rogers Story, in partnership with1883 actor Eric Nelsen.

+In October 2024, Torfoot Entertainment Group, an LA-based film and TV firm, was launched by Brownlee and director/producer Ross Meyerson.

 Nonprofit organizations

 In 2017, Brownlee was named CEO and President of the nonprofit organization Dallas Film Society and Executive Director of the Dallas International Film Festival.
 In 2018, he created the Veterans Institute for Film and Media (VIFM), a program of Dallas Film that prepares veterans for careers in film and media production through education, mentorships, and job placements.
 Brownlee founded Dallas Film's second festival, the North Texas Film Festival (NTXFF), which premiered September 26–29, 2019, and was named Best New Film Festival by Dallas Observer.

 Awards and honors

 Brownlee received a Leo Awards Best Host – Information Series honor in 2003 for his television show, Johnathan Brownlee's atHome.
 He received five Leo Award Nominations, including Best Lifestyle Series, Best Writing – Lifestyle Series, Best Information Series, Best Screenwriting – Information Series, and Best Host – Lifestyle Series.

 In 2020, Brownlee received a Business Council For The Arts Obelisk Award nomination for "Visionary Nonprofit Arts Leader".

 In 2021, the "Mi Vida" campaign created and directed by Brownlee for Four Corners Brewing Company/Constellation Brands received 14 Telly Awards: four Gold Tellys, seven Silver Tellys, and three Bronze Tellys.

 In 2022, the "Mi Vida" campaign created and directed by Brownlee for Four Corners Brewing Company/Constellation Brands received 18 Telly Awards: six Gold Tellys, seven Silver Tellys, and five Bronze Tellys.

+In 2023, Brownlee received 5 Telly Awards: one Gold Telly, three Silver Tellys, and one Bronze Telly for creating and directing projects for the San Antonio Holocaust Museum and the short film, "(S)hit Squad."